-We value parents, grandparents, relatives, and friends who take time to help students in the classroom or other areas within our school.
+While we value parents, grandparents, relatives, and friends who take time to help students in the classroom or other areas within our school, during the COVID-19 pandemic, volunteering may not be an option.
 Parents who wish to visit their child's classroom must contact the teacher the day before the planned visitation.
 Non-custodial parents must make special arrangements before visitations will be granted.